klagrange/VersionControlHooks/README.md

-# hooks
+# hooks-pilot-project
-Pilot project to help enforce a git flow
+Pilot project to help with git flow following
-ABC
-XXX
-XXX
+Hello from HPP-1 branch